zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/webp-express/README.txt

 I have only tested the above in *Varied image responses* mode, but it should also work in *CDN friendly* mode.
 Both *Alter HTML* options have been designed to work with standard lazy load attributes.

 = Can I make an exceptions for some images? =
 There can be instances where you actually need to serve a jpeg or png.
 For example if you are demonstrating how a jpeg looks using some compression settings.
-It is possible to bypass both the redirection and the HTML altering for certain images.
-Here is how:

-*Alter HTML*
-Alter HTML is programmed not to substitute image URLs with query strings (better safe than sorry).
-You can exploit that and simply add ie ?original to the image URLs in question.

-*Redirection*
-To bypass the *redirection*, you can add the following in the `.htaccess` where *WebP Express* has placed its rules (this is usually in the `wp-content` folder).
-The rules needs to be added *above* the rules inserted by *WebP Express*.
+If you want an image to be served in the original format (jpeg og png), do one of the following things:
+- Add "?dontreplace" to the image url.
+- Place an empty file in the same folder as the jpeg/png.
+The file name must be the same as the jpeg/png with ".dontreplace" appended

+Doing this will bypass redirection to webp and also prevent Alter HTML to use the webp instead of the original.

+NOTE: You may have to regenerate .htaccess rules (by clicking the button) in order for this to work.
+The feature was added in 0.23.0 and if you started using WebP Express before that, the necessary rules will not be there, unless you regenerate, that is.

+*Bypassing for an entire folder*
+To bypass redirection for an entire folder, you can put something like this into your root .htaccess:
 `
-RewriteCond %{QUERY_STRING} original
-RewriteCond %{REQUEST_FILENAME} -f
-RewriteRule . - [L]
+RewriteRule ^uploads/2021/06/ - [L]
 `
-With those rules in place, you can add "?original" to the URLs of those images that you want to keep serving as jpg / png.

-Alternatively, you can specify the filenames individually in the `.htaccess`:

-`
-RewriteRule ^uploads/2019/02/example-of-jpg-compressed-to-80\.jpg - [L]
-RewriteRule ^uploads/2019/02/image2\.jpg - [L]
-RewriteRule . - [L]
-`
+PS: If *WebP Express* has placed rules in that .htaccess, you need to place the rule *above* the rules inserted by *WebP Express*

 If you got any further questions, look at, or comment on [this topic](https://wordpress.org/support/topic/can-i-make-an-exception-for-specific-post-image/)

 = Update failed and cannot reinstall =